unano/moviesApp-server/readme.md

 . .
 Briefly explain any non-standard features, functional or non-functional, developed for the app.

-I Use helmet to make Express apps more secure.
+I use helmet to make Express apps more secure.

 ## Independent learning.

 . .
 State the non-standard aspects of React/Express/Node (or other related technologies) that you researched and applied in this assignment . .

-1. Swagger
+>1.
+Swagger

 I use Swagger to do API documentation.
 ![][swagger1]
 ![][swagger2]
 ![][swagger3]

-2. Mongoose Custom validation
+>2.
+Mongoose Custom validation

 I use Mongoose Custom validation to validate whether username length is between 3 and 15.